y-arjun-y/hackathon-code/README.md

-# hackthon-code-battle
+# Hackathon Code
-Hackathon - Code Battle
+All of my hackathon submissions which I've worked on (along with others).